alphagov/notifications-template-preview/README.md

 ## Deploying

-You shouldn’t need to deploy this manually because there’s a pipeline setup in Jenkins.
+You shouldn’t need to deploy this manually because there’s a pipeline setup in Concourse.
 If you do want to deploy it manually, you'll need the notify-credentials repo set up locally.

 ```shell
 make (sandbox|preview|staging|production) upload-to-dockerhub